 Residency requirement.
 A minimum of 15 nursing credits* must be obtained through Athabasca University.

 *Note: HLST 320 is a non-nursing course and does not qualify for the residency requirement and is subject to the 10-year stale-dating rule.

 |Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.||24|

 |Maximum Prior Learning Assessment and Recognition (PLAR) credits||9|

 Students may register in post-RN BN courses as unclassified students.
 Before registering in a course, students should determine whether or not they may be eligible for transfer credit for the course.
+Please review the Syllabus for each course for details.
 Students should also ensure that they have completed all prerequisite and corequisite course requirements in accordance with the prerequisite declaration form.